oleiade/dbpedia4neo/README.md

 And Tadaaaa every it will automatically handle the content of the folder you listed as files to process.
 Be aware that using this method, dbpedia4neo will try to load every file from these folders, including those which are not nt files...

-Todo
-====
- - Ability to pass a directory containing the nt files as argument

 Nota
 ====